-Located in Giles County just past Blacksburg, Virginia, this trail loop offers some senic views and a fire tower along the way.
+Located in Giles County just past Blacksburg, Virginia, this trail loop combines Bailey Gap and Butt Mountain trails and offers some senic views and a fire tower along the way.
+It’s also near the filming location of the movie Dirty Dancing.
+Locals call it Mountian Lake Trail.

 Mountain Lake, located in Giles County, Virginia, offers off-road enthusiasts a variety of trails that combine challenging terrains with scenic beauty.
-One notable trail in this area is the Mountain Lake Off-Road Trail, which provides a moderately challenging experience for drivers.
+This notable trail, which provides a moderately challenging experience for drivers is nearly 36 miles long.

 Key Details: